 Accepting a lump sum settlement for your medical expenses can be tricky.
 If you accept a lump sum payment for your future medical care, you will not receive any more money for your medical treatment after these funds are spent.

 Remember: If you agree to a lump sum settlement, you won't receive another penny from Pennsylvania workers' compensation.
-Before agreeing to a lump sum settlement, you should make absolutely sure that the offer is fair and that it's a good idea for you.
+Before agreeing to a lump sum settlement, it's important to make sure that the offer is fair and that it's a good idea for you.
 You should hire an experienced attorney to help negotiate with the insurance company, because the insurance company will nearly always offer much less than you should receive.

-You may want to settle for a lump sum if:
+You may want to settle for a lump sum of money if:

 Don't let the insurance company take advantage of you and offer you a low-ball lump sum settlement.
-At Edgar Snyder & Associates, we have decades of experience dealing with the Pennsylvania workers' compensation system.
-We've helped over 7,000 injured workers by protecting their rights and getting them the money they deserve.
+At Edgar Snyder & Associates: